 A plain guide to politics and election prediction markets: what you can trade, how a contract settles against official results, the legal story behind United States election contracts, the real risks, and the questions to ask first.
 Information, not advice.

-Last reviewed 23 June 2026 · Facts and fees as of June 2026 · Illustrative editorial examples
+Last reviewed 26 June 2026 · Legal position and fees as of June 2026 · Illustrative editorial examples

 2